 Multiple HDMI Ports on Input Devices

-For instance, if you have a monitor with two HDMI ports, then you can have your PC connected to one HDMI port whereas your gaming console to the other.
+For instance, if you have a monitor with two HDMI ports, you can connect your PC to one HDMI port and your gaming console to another.

 You would change between these through the buttons provided on the monitor.

-Similarly, if you have a TV with two or three HDMI ports, then you can have your set-top box, home theater system and your gaming console all connected simultaneously.
+Similarly, if you have a TV with two or three HDMI ports, you can have your set-top box, home theater system, and gaming console connected simultaneously.
 You would change between these through the remote controller.

 You wouldn’t need to disconnect devices to make room for another.
-This can not only save your from the hassle but also from the wear and tear the HDMI ports would be subjected to through frequent plug-in and plug-out.
+This can save you from the hassle and the wear and tear the HDMI ports would be subjected to through frequent plug-ins and plug-out.